Adaptive Real Time Selection for Quantum Key Distribution in Lossy and Turbulent Free-Space Channels

 \section{Conclusions}

-We have presented a proof of principle demonstration of a method exploiting the atmospheric turbulence as a resource for QKD.
-The turbulence will implies a fluctuating transmissivity of the channel used for quantum communication.
-The ARTS method, easily integrable in current QKD systems, is based on the sampling of a classical beam (probe signal) sent on the same channel of the quantum bits.
-By measuring the intensity of the probe at the receiver, it is possible to select in real time the best time slots of high channel transmissivity.
-We demonstrated that with the ARTS method we were able to decrease the measured QBER; moreover, this method allows to extract secret key in extreme conditions, namely when the initial average QBER is above the security threshold of 11\%.
+In conclusions, we demonstrated a proof of principle of a method {that mitigates the detrimental effects of the atmospheric turbulence in QKD.
+The method exploits} the fluctuating transmissivity of the channel for allowing QC where not possible with standard approaches.
+The ARTS method is easily integrable in QKD systems and is based on the sampling with a probe signal sent on the same channel of the qubits.
+By setting a threshold in the intensity of the probe at the receiver, it is possible to select in real time the lags of high channel transmissivity which correspond to acceptable QBER values.
+Indeed, we proved that with the ARTS method we were able to decrease the measured QBER and to extract secret keys in adverse conditions, when the initial average QBER is above the security threshold of 11\%.